profsmith89/ctps/_sources/chap13.md

 ## From paths to programs

 When we want to run a program in a GUI, we double-click its icon.
 When we want to run a program in the shell, we type its name at the shell prompt followed by its input parameters, as we did earlier to invoke the Python interpreter on a particular script: `python3 broken.py`.
-But what did it mean when I typed this at the shell prompt: `./python32 test.py`?
+But what did it mean when I typed this at the shell prompt: `./python32 broken.py`?

 We just learned that a path that starts with `./` means we want the shell to look in the working directory for the name that follows.
-So `./python32` tells the shell that our command is called `python32` and it's located in the working directory.
-Ok, but typing just `python32` would have been fine too, right?
+So `./python32` tells the shell that our command is called `python32` and it's located in the working directory.[^fn7] Ok, but typing just `python32` would have been fine too, right?

 Wrong.
 Commands are *executable files*.
 They command our computer to do things, and we need to be careful how we command our computers.
 For example, we don't want to mistakenly command it to delete all our files.
 Even if `python32` is in my working directory, typing `python32` at the shell prompt won't start its execution.
 If you try, the shell should reply with "command not found."

 But wait, you say.
 The command `ls` wasn't in our working directory when we asked the shell to run it.
 Where does the shell look to find commands?

 The answer is *shell variables*.
 As I hinted earlier, our shell is programmable.
-It has the concept of: (1) variables that can take on different values; and (2) built-in commands, like Python's built-in functions, that just work.[^fn6] Here is one of those built-in commands:
+It has the concept of: (1) variables that can take on different values; and (2) built-in commands, like Python's built-in functions, that just work.[^fn8] Here is one of those built-in commands:

 `echo $PATH`

-This built-in command displays the value of the specified shell variable, and if you run this command, you'll see that the `$PATH` shell variable contains an ordered, colon-separated list of directories.[^fn7] This list is where the shell will search looking for (non-built-in) commands.
+This built-in command displays the value of the specified shell variable, and if you run this command, you'll see that the `$PATH` shell variable contains an ordered, colon-separated list of directories.[^fn9] This list is where the shell will search looking for (non-built-in) commands.
 The executable file `ls` is in one of these directories and `python32` is not.
 That's why typing `ls` at the shell prompt worked and typing `python32` didn't.

 On the other hand, I might want to run a program that isn't in the `$PATH` list.
 I can run such programs by specifying it using its absolute path or an explicitly relative one.
 When I do this, the shell will look for that command only at that path.
 This is why `./python32` works despite the fact that this executable file is not in the `$PATH` list.